Oluwapelumi99/BMW_Trivia/README.md

 - https://pep8ci.herokuapp.com/

 ## Cloning and forking.
+### CLONING
+- On (https://github.com), navigate to the greeen <> code button on the right side of the page.
+- copy the URL for the repository.
+- To clone the repository using HTTPS, under HTTPS copy the URL
+- To clone the repository using an SSH key, Click SSH then copy the URL.
+- To clone a repository using github cli, click github cli then copy the URL.
+- Open Terminal
+- Change the current working directory to the location where you want the cloned directory.
+- Type 'git clone', and then pate the URL you copied earlier.
+- Press enter to create a local clone.

+### FORKING
+- On (https://github.com), navigate to the repository.
+- In the top-right corner of the page, click Fork.
+- Under 'owner', select the dropdown menu and click an owner for forked repository.
+- By default, forks are named the same as their upstream repositories.
+Optionally, to further distinguish your fork, in the 'Repository name' field,type a name.
+- Optionally, in the 'Description' field, type a description of your fork.
+- Optionally, select copy the default branch only.
+- Click create fork.

 ## Deployment
 - This project has been deployed to https://www.heroku.com because heroku is better with backend languages.